estate planning

 Intestacy is the state of dying without a will.
 If you don’t have a will or a revocable living trust, then when you die, your assets will go according to the California Probate Code.

-• if you are married, your assets will go to your spouse.
+• if you are married with no children and no immediate next of kin, your assets will go to your spouse.

 If you are not married and don’t have children, your assets will go to your next of kin in the following order: